 In a business, variable cost is mostly used and is an integral part while analysing company’s break-even.
 The break-even analysis is applied to scan the revenue or the unit that has to sold to cover the total cost.

 The formula to determine the break-even point is:

 Break-even point in units = Fixed costs/(Sales price per unit – Variable cost per unit)

 For any successful investors, variable costs are essential to determine the percentage of the fixed price and forecast how the company will reciprocate under different operating condition.

-The above mentioned is the concept, that is elucidated in detail about ‘How to calculate total variable cost?’ for the Commerce students.
+The above mentioned is the concept, that is elucidated in detail about ‘How to calculate the total variable cost?’ for the Commerce students.
 To know more, stay tuned to BYJU’S.